 Because our core wounds and fears infiltrate every part of our lives, we address their presence in all of the components of holistic health: physical, mental, spiritual, and social.

 At The Sanctuary, you’ll eat nutrient-dense, anti-inflammatory meals, which repairs your gut health to support your emotional recovery.
-We also use bodywork and movement to help you physically release the trauma that’s causing your fears.
+We also use bodywork and movement to help you physically release the trauma that’s causing your core wound and core fears.

 You’ll also have daily individual and group therapy sessions to help you work through your unresolved trauma.
 We use a broad range of psychotherapy and mindfulness techniques to help you find the methods that let you heal best.